Donders-Institute/bidscoin/README.md

                     files / training data.
 Optional argument, if left empty, bidsfolder/code/samples is used or such an empty directory tree is created
-      bidsmap       The bidsmap yaml-file with the BIDS heuristics (optional argument, default: ./heuristics/bidsmap_template.yaml)
+      bidsmap       The bidsmap YAML-file with the BIDS heuristics (optional argument, default: ./heuristics/bidsmap_template.yaml)

     optional arguments: